Miserere (Allegri): History

 The original ornamentations that made the work famous were Renaissance techniques that preceded the composition itself, and it was these techniques that were closely guarded by the Vatican.
-Few written sources (not even Burney's) showed the ornamentation, and it was this that created the legend of the work's mystery.
+Few written sources (not even Charles Burney's) showed the ornamentation, and it was this that created the legend of the work's mystery.
 The Roman priest Pietro Alfieri published an edition in 1840 including ornamentation, with the intent of preserving the performance practice of the Sistine choir in both Allegri's and Tommaso Bai's (1714) settings.
 The work was also transcribed by Felix Mendelssohn in 1831 and Franz Liszt, and various other 18th and 19th century sources, with or without ornamentation, survive.

-The version most performed nowadays, with the famous "top C" in the second-half of the 4-voice falsobordone, is based on that published by William Smyth Rockstro in the first edition of the Grove Dictionary of Music and Musicians (1880) and later combined with the first verse of Charles Burney's 1771 edition by Robert Haas (1932).
-Since this version was popularised after the publication in 1951 of Ivor Atkins' English version and a subsequent recording based upon this by the Choir of King's College Cambridge, Allegri's Miserere has remained one of the most popular a cappella choral works performed.
+The version most performed today, with the famous "top C" in the second-half of the 4-voice falsobordone, is based on that published by William Smyth Rockstro in the first edition of the Grove Dictionary of Music and Musicians (1880) and later combined with the first verse of Burney's 1771 edition by Robert Haas (1932).
+Since this version was popularised after the publication in 1951 of Ivor Atkins' English version, with the original Latin text replaced with the translation by Miles Coverdale from the Book of Common Prayer, and a subsequent recording based upon this by the Choir of King's College, Cambridge, Allegri's Miserere has remained one of the most popular a cappella choral works performed.

 Recordings

 The Miserere is one of the most frequently recorded pieces of late Renaissance music.
-An early and celebrated recording of it is the one from March 1963 by the Choir of King's College, Cambridge, conducted by David Willcocks, which was sung in English and featured the then-treble Roy Goodman.
-This recording was originally part of a gramophone LP recording entitled Evensong for Ash Wednesday but the Miserere has subsequently been re-released on various compilation discs.
+An early and celebrated recording of it is the one from March 1963 by the Choir of King's College, Cambridge, conducted by David Willcocks, which was sung in English, and featured the then-treble Roy Goodman.
+This recording was originally part of a gramophone LP recording entitled Evensong for Ash Wednesday, but the Miserere has subsequently been re-released on various compilation discs.

-In 2015 the Sistine Chapel Choir released their first CD, including the 1661 Sistine codex version of the Miserere recorded in the chapel itself.
+In 2015, the Sistine Chapel Choir released their first CD, including the 1661 Sistine codex version of the Miserere recorded in the chapel itself.

 Performances of the whole work usually last between 12 and 14 minutes.

+In December 2008, BBC Four broadcast Sacred Music: The Story of Allegri's Miserere, presented by Simon Russell Beale, with a performance by The Sixteen conducted by Harry Christophers.

 Music

 The work is set as a falsobordone, a technique then commonly used for performing psalm tones in a polyphonic manner.
 Allegri's setting is based upon the Tonus peregrinus.
-Verses alternate between a five-part setting sung by the first choir (vv.
-1, 5, 9, 13, 17) and a four-part setting sung by the second (vv.
-3, 7, 11, 15, 19), interspersed with plain-chant renderings of the other verses.
+Verses alternate between a five-part setting sung by the first choir (verses 1, 5, 9, 13, 17) and a four-part setting sung by the second (verses 3, 7, 11, 15, 19), interspersed with plain-chant renderings of the other verses.
 Both choirs come together for a nine-voice finale in verse 20.
 The original vocal forces for the two choirs were SATTB and SATB, but at some point in the 18th-century one of the two tenors was transposed up an octave, giving the SSATB setting which is most frequently performed today.